mathieucarbou/YaSolR/docs/blog/2024-07-01_shelly_solar_diverter.md

       // Maximum excess power in Watts to reserve to this load.
       // The remaining power will be given to the next dimmers
       POWER_LIMIT: 0,
-      // Define how the bypass mode is done (== marche forcée)
-      // Bypass is activated when we turn the Shelly EM switch on, and the goal is let let pass 100% power to the load.
-      // - Set it to "virtual" if nothing is connected to the Shelly EM relay.
-The script will then turn the dimmer to 100% to do the bypass.
-      // - Set it to "contactor" if you have wired the Shelly EM relay to a power contactor that will bypass the dimmer when activated.
-In this case, the script will turn off the dimmer when bypass is activated.
-      BYPASS: "virtual",
       // If set to true, the calculation of the dimmer duty cycle will be done based on a power matching LUT table which considers the voltage and current sine wave.
       // This should be more precise than a linear dimming.
       // You can try it and set it to false to compare the results, there is no harm in that!